 CPT worked to demonstrate that is it never illegal to provide medical assistance and give food and water to those who are hungry and thirsty, regardless of nationality or legal status.

 In addition to monitoring the activities of the US Border Patrol and vigilante groups, CPT explored the the role of private contractors along the border including Wackenhut's role in the transportation of processed undocumented migrants back to Mexico.
-CPT hopes to review their contract with the US Government and design ways to hold private corporations responsible for the inhumane militarized conditions that exist along the US/Mexico Border.

 The Sonora Borderland is one ecological region, now divided by an arbitrary